beiko-lab/DNA_encoders/README.md

 # DNA encoders

-This package has the following encoders for DNA sequences:
+This package can encode DNA sequences into:

-***
+* Pc3mer
+* Pc3mer stats
+* PseKNC
+* K-mers

 The DNA sequence must be in [fasta](https://en.wikipedia.org/wiki/FASTA_format) with lines of fixed length and extension _.fna_ or _.fasta_.
 Example: